IMMANUEL CHURCH-ON-THE-HILL

 OUTREACH

-Immanuel Church-on-the-Hill’s Outreach ministry is dedicated to demonstrating “faith in action” through programs enabling us to connect with and serve the needy in Alexandria, the region and abroad.
+Immanuel’s Outreach ministry is dedicated to demonstrating “faith in action” through programs enabling us to connect with and serve the needy in Alexandria, the region and abroad.

 At Immanuel, outreach is not just a budget line — it is a guiding philosophy and one of the keystones of our community.
 We don’t simply write checks to worthy causes; instead, we leverage our financial resources to support programs in which our parishioners engage actively.
 We view community involvement as integral to our worship and fellowship.